Wi-Fi & Connectivity

 Another way to stay connected is to rent or buy a sim card.
 Major airports offer different data plans depending on your need.
-Brastel and NTT are a couple of options.
+Other options include Brastel .
 You can buy a sim card at one of the electronic megastores such as Bic Camera or Yodobashi Camera.
 A wide range of plans are on offer, so research is recommended to find one that best suits your needs.
 As a rough guide, you should be able to pick one up a 1GB data plan for 30 days for around 3,000 yen.

 Your phone must be unlocked to use a sim card.

 All information is correct at the time of writing.
 Independent research is always advised for the most up-to-date and relevant information.